Corre La Licorne: 1927–1939

-In Autumn 1936 the manufacturer rebodied their 8CV and 11CV models with a body-shell purchased from Citroen.
-The body in question was that designed for the Citroën 11 Légère.
+In Autumn 1936 the manufacturer rebodied their 8CV and 11CV models with a body-shell designed for the Citroën 11 Légère purchased from Citroën.
 Six months later the Licorne 11CV and 14CV models appeared sharing the body of the Citroën 11 Normale.
-Six months after that, at the October 1937 Motor Show, Licorne followed the logic of this strategy by launching a version of their Types 316 and 319 badged as the “Licorne Rivoli” sharing not merely the body shells but also the engines of the equivalent Citroen models.
-Differences remained.
-The wheelbase on the Licorne car was quote at 10mm (slightly less than a half inch) shorter than that on the Citroen Traction.
+Six months after that, at the October 1937 Motor Show, Licorne followed the logic of this strategy by launching a version of their Types 316 and 319 badged as the "Licorne Rivoli" sharing not merely the body shells but also the engines of the equivalent Citroën models.
+There were still differences; the wheelbase on the Licorne car was 10mm shorter than that on the Citroën Traction.
 From the outside, the cooling slats cut into the sides of the bonnet/hood were of a more traditional design on the Licorne which also bore a traditional Licorne grille at the front.
 More significantly, the Licorne retained a traditional rear-wheel drive configuration while the Citroën, famously, was a pioneer of front-wheel drive.
-As far as published prices were concerned, The 9CV “Licorne Type LSN-316 Rivoli” was listed, at the Motor show, for 26,500 Francs while the saloon/sedan version of the 9CV “Citroën 7C” was priced at 23,800 Francs.
-The 11CV “Licorne Type LSN-319 Rivoli” was priced at 28,500 Francs while an equivalent (albeit front-wheel drive) 290mm wheelbase 11CV Citroën 11 Legere was listed at 23,800 Francs.
+As far as published prices were concerned, The 9CV Licorne Type LSN-316 Rivoli was listed for 26,500 Francs while the saloon/sedan version of the 9CV Citroën 7C was priced at 23,800 Francs.
+The 11CV Licorne Type LSN-319 Rivoli was priced at 28,500 Francs while an equivalent (albeit front-wheel drive) 2900 mm wheelbase 11CV Citroën 11 Legere was listed at 23,800 Francs.

-The French auto-industry did not bounce back from the 1929 economic crash with the same vigour as that experienced in Germany and Britain, but in 1938, with approximately 224,000 passenger cars sold, the car market finally matched the level last reached in 1928.
+The French auto-industry did not bounce back from the 1929 economic crash with the same vigour as that experienced in Germany and Britain, but in 1938, with approximately 224,000 passenger cars sold, the car market finally matched the level reached in 1928.
 For the second tier automakers trying to compete for sales with the market leaders in the small and midsize automobile categories, the news was less encouraging: the 1,972 Licorne cars produced in 1928 had equated to 0.88% of the French auto-market, while the 688 Licorne cars produced in 1938 represented just 0.31% of the market total.

-1939 - 1945
+1939–1945

 During the war, production was limited to a small number of cars of a single model with electric propulsion, using a mechanism devised by Charles Mildé and Louis Kriéger who had been pioneers of electrically powered cars before the First World War.
-The Licorne 6/8 hp sedan on which the car was based was a conventionally sized small car, so significantly heavier than the cycle cars more usually associated with electric cars in the 1940s.
+The Licorne 6/8 CV sedan on which the car was based was a conventionally sized small car, so significantly heavier than the cycle cars more usually associated with electric cars in the 1940s.
 Nevertheless, a range of 90 kilometres (60 miles) and a cruising speed of 40 km/h (25 mph) were quoted.
 A light van using the same chassis and running gear was also advertised.